Jewish Book Council: Jewish Book World

-From 1942 through 1999, the council published an annual journal called the Jewish Book Annual.
-The journal reflected on "the year’s events, figures, works, and community interests impacting Jewish literature and literacy."
-In 1999, the journal transformed into the Jewish Book World, a quarterly magazine that was published through 2015.
+From 1942 through 1999, the council published an annual journal called the Jewish Book Annual that reflected on "the year’s events, figures, works, and community interests impacting Jewish literature and literacy."
+In 1999, the journal became the Jewish Book World, a quarterly magazine published until 2015.

-Today

-On January 1, 1994, the Jewish Book Council became an autonomous organization.
-The Council's executive board voted to create an independent entity.
-The new organization is a not-for-profit 501(c)(3) corporation chartered in the State of New York.
+Jewish Book World was a quarterly magazine published by the JBC from 1982 to 2015.
+It was devoted to the promotion of books of Jewish interest.
+Jewish Book World reached over 5,000 readers with a specific interest in Jewish books, including library professionals, book festival coordinators, book group members, academicians, and lay leaders.
+The magazine was a tool to help them learn about new books of Jewish interest and make informed reading choices.
+Often called "the Publishers Weekly of Jewish literature", Jewish Book World brought the world of Jewish books to interested readers.
+Jewish Book World began as a twelve-page pamphlet that was circulated to Jewish Community Centers, featuring short blurbs on approximately 50 new books of Jewish interest.
+In 1994, Jewish Book World expanded from a pamphlet to a full-length magazine that was published three times a year.
+Jewish Book World appeared quarterly and included reviews of over 120 books per issue, updates on literary events and industry news, author profiles, and articles on the world of Jewish books.

 Paper Brigade

-Jewish Book Council's annual literary magazine, Paper Brigade, is named in honor of the group of writers and intellectuals in the Vilna Ghetto who rescued thousands of Jewish books and documents from Nazi destruction.
+JBC's annual literary magazine Paper Brigade is named in honor of the group of writers and intellectuals in the Vilna Ghetto who rescued thousands of Jewish books and documents from Nazi destruction.
 Each issue provides a 200-page snapshot of the Jewish literary landscape in America and abroad, including essays, fiction, poetry, and visual arts.

-JBC Book Clubs

-JBC helps book clubs find reading material and discussion questions, whether the book club is formal or informal; social or educational; interested in reading only books of Jewish content, just a few Jewish books throughout the year, or good literature that happens to have Jewish themes.